s-weil/bench-curl-rs/README.md

     * bivariate metrics for comparison of runs
 * reuse connections / persistence, see e.g. https://twitter.com/mlafeldt/status/1437411223948103683 or https://users.rust-lang.org/t/hyper-reqwest-connection-not-being-kept-alive/10895/5
 * -> support jupyter notebooks! via python api
+* use health endpoints as reference / base
 * input randomizer (param to folder with json_payloads)
 * functionality for A/B testing / testing different suites
 * from json / yaml